linreal/cascade-editor/docs/HtmlImportExport.md

 .withSupportSet(CustomSupportSet)
 ```

-`HtmlProfileSupportSet.supportsDocument(blocks)` automatically rejects (a) outlines that violate the parent/child indentation invariant and (b) documents whose `NumberedList(number)` values would change under `renumberNumberedLists()`.
+`HtmlProfileSupportSet.supportsDocument(blocks)` automatically rejects (a) outlines with out-of-range depths or indentation on unsupported block types and (b) documents whose `NumberedList(number)` values would change under `renumberNumberedLists()`.
+Free/skipped depths and an indented first supported block are valid.
 You only need to define the per-block / per-span predicates.

 ### Optional steps